 All our Super Pups are carefully chosen for their health and temperament.
-Once selected, the puppy will begin its Assistance Dog journey at the age of eight weeks old.
+Once selected, the puppy will begin its Assistance Dog journey at the age of eight weeks old starting at our Puppy Kindy.
 Over the next two years, our expert trainers invest hundreds of hours into transforming each puppy into a fully-qualified Assistance Dog.

 The ‘L’ doesn’t stand for ‘little’!
-The crucial first year of a puppy’s life is all about learning — learning basic skills, learning to be a confident, well-socialised dog who is not readily distracted, learning to feel loved.
-This basic training takes place in a home environment with one of our volunteers.
-We call these very special people, Puppy Educators, and without them, quite simply, we couldn’t do what we do.
+The crucial first year of a puppy’s life is all about learning: learning basic skills, learning to be a confident, well-socialised dog who can focus amidst distractions, and learning to feel loved.
+This initial foundational training takes place in our dedicated Puppy Kindy, where pups are toilet trained, introduced to walking on a lead and begin learning simple commands.
+Once ready at approximately 15-20 weeks, they take their next step into a home environment with one of our incredible volunteers.
+We call these very special people, Puppy Volunteers, and without them, quite simply, we couldn’t do what we do.

-Supported by our dedicated Puppy Educator Supervisors in Sydney, Melbourne and Brisbane, who run regular puppy training classes and are always a phone call, text or email away, volunteer Puppy Educators ensure their puppy grows into a healthy, happy dog that is eager to learn.
+Supported by our dedicated Field Trainers in Sydney, Melbourne and Brisbane, who run regular puppy training classes and are always a phone call, text or email away, volunteer Puppy Volunteers ensure their puppy grows into a healthy, happy dog that is eager to learn.
 Regular home visits also take place to assist with the progress and development of each puppy.
 Very importantly, all food and vet bills are covered by Assistance Dogs Australia.

-After 12-18 months with their Puppy Educator, the Assistance Pups-in-training graduate to wearing their P plate jacket and begin their Advanced training at our National Training School near Sydney.
+After 12-18 months with their Puppy Volunteer, the Assistance Pups-in-training graduate to their Advanced training at our National Training School near Sydney.
 This is where our qualified Instructors build on the dog’s basic skills to add more complex commands.

 During their P-plate training, the dogs learn all the different skills that they will need to help their future client with everyday life.
 The training for each dog is carefully tailored to their personality, learning style and then, ultimately, the type of person that they will be matched with.
 Our team of expert trainers are continually assessing each dog throughout this stage as to what type of client they could best be paired with.